Henauxg/bevy_quinnet/README.md

             CertificateVerificationMode::SkipVerification,
         )
         .unwrap();

-    // You can already send message(s) even before being connected, they will be buffered.
-    // To be trully connected, you should wait for a ConnectionEvent
+    // When trully connected, you will receive a ConnectionEvent
-    // or check client.is_connected()
-    client
-        .send_message(...)
-        .unwrap();
-}
 ```

 - To process server messages, you can use a bevy system such as the one below.
 The function `receive_message` is generic, here `ServerMessage` is a user provided enum deriving `Serialize` and `Deserialize`.